henrykorir/network-programming/README.md

 Is the normal client-server architecture that is using the connection oriented protocol (TCP).

 ## talker.c and listener.c
-This demonstrates connection-less communication in which the talker does not need to know if the listener is up and running.
+This demonstrates **connection-less communication**, where the sender (talker) does not need to know if the receiver (listener) is up and running.
+It uses a "fire-and-forget" approach with **User Datagram Protocol (UDP)**.
+In this model:
+`*` The talker sends a message without establishing a connection with the listener.
-It 'fires and forget' using the User Datagram Protocol (UDP).
-If the listener running when the talker transmits the message, it will recieve the message otherwise the message will be lost and the talker does not care.
+`*` If the listener is running at the time the message is transmitted, it will receive the message.
+`*` If the listener is not available, the message will be lost.
+`*` The talker does not care whether the message is received, as there is no feedback mechanism or guarantee of delivery in UDP.

 ## poll.c, pollserver.c, select.c, and selectserver.c
 These demonstrates how to achieve non-blocking socket I/O using the `poll()` and `select()` system calls in C. The examples provided show both proof-of-concept code and real-world applications of these APIs.